Do Go On - 369 - The Night Witches

 Back to Holland.

-On October 8, 1941, Stalin gave orders to deploy three all-female Air Force units.
+fighting squadron.
+On October the 8th, 1941, Stalin gave orders to deploy three all-female

 Previously, women could help transfer planes and ammunition, after which the men took over.